-Launched in New Jersey in 2015, News Voices expanded to North Carolina in 2017 and is now working with dedicated newsrooms and community members around the country.
+Launched in New Jersey in 2015, News Voices expanded to North Carolina in 2017 and to Philadelphia in 2019.
+We’re now working with dedicated newsrooms and community members around the country.
 Our New Jersey project has received awards for its collaborative and innovative approach.

 We’ve held dozens of public forums that brought together community members and journalists, launched creative community-led journalism collaborations, partnered with newsrooms to work more closely with their audiences, run workshops to train reporters on how to use organizing strategies in their newsgathering, developed resources for the public to amplify news coverage of untold stories, and campaigned for legislation to invest in innovative news and information projects.

 Centering racial equity in our work and striving to create a stronger and more inclusive news-and-information ecosystem that prioritizes racial, gender and economic justice.

 Elevating the voices of local residents, especially those of people of color and other communities that the media have misrepresented or maligned.

 Honoring and uplifting people who are dedicated to strengthening their communities.

 Shifting away from the kind of reporting that dehumanizes people and promotes transactional relationships to media rooted in community that prioritizes deep listening and collaboration.

 Creating journalism that supports community-driven solutions to ensure stories originating from and about communities help them grow and develop.